efvincent/advent-of-code/README.md

   1   00:20:45   3412      0   00:25:13   3229      0
 ```

+### Day 16: Ticket Translation
+Day 16 I found more meticulous than difficult.
+I was on my way to both parts 1 & 2 inside of 2h, but I made a critical error in interpretation of part 2.
+As you know from the clue - there were many sample "tickets", each with the same number of fields, and each ticket at each index was for the same field.
+I incorrectly assumed that there'd only be one range criteria that could fit each field, which was wrong.

+When I ran my solution, I exhausted fields before I ran out of indexes, because some indexes matched on more than one field, and they were in effect "greedy" - allocating > 1 field each and leaving too few fields to satisfy all the indexes.
+I immediately realized my mistake, but by then it was too late to finish the puzzle last night.

+The correct approach (or at least the one I took) was for each index to collect all the rules that passed, then to sort the indexes by the number of matching rules.
+Take the head of that list, and if there's one rule in it, remove that rule from all subsequent indexes, and recurse of the list of remaining indexes.
+If there's more than one rule, then you'd have to branch into N passes where N is the number of rules that match the index at the head.
+Only one of those branches should work, the others will come across an index that matches no rule; that branch should be abandoned.

+Luckily as I was working through that approach in the repl, I realized that the number of matching rules per index increase monotonically from one to N where N was the number of indexes.
+This means there's no branching and the `toSingle` function is far simpler.
 ### Day 15: Rambunctious Recitation
 Day 15's puzzle is one where some optimization is in order.
 I'm running in 95 seconds right now, and clearly there'd be benefit to higher performing storage I think.
 I doubt it would get me down to sub-second though.
 I'll eventually have to search for a better algorithm as I'm sure I'm too brute force on this one.
 But its done!